josephenguehard/time_interpret/experiments/voc/README.md

 optional arguments:
   -h, --help            Show this help message and exit.
   --explainers          List of the explainers to use.
-Default to ["deep_lift", "geodesic_integrated_gradients", "enhanced_integrated_gradients", "gradient_shap", "noisy_gradient_shap", "input_x_gradient", "integrated_gradients", "lime", "kernel_shap", "noise_tunnel", "augmented_occlusion", "occlusion"]
+Default to ["deep_lift", "geodesic_integrated_gradients", "enhanced_integrated_gradients", "guided_integrated_gradients", "gradient_shap", "noisy_gradient_shap", "input_x_gradient", "integrated_gradients", "lime", "kernel_shap", "noise_tunnel", "augmented_occlusion", "occlusion"]
-  --areas               List of areas to use.
-Default to [0.01, 0.02, 0.05, 0.1, 0.2, 0.5]
-  --device              Which device to use.
+  --n-images            Number of images to use.
+Default to 100 --device              Which device to use.
 Default to 'cpu' --seed                Which seed to use to generate the data.
 Default to 42 --deterministic       Whether to make training deterministic or not.
 Default to False